A week into easing, uncertainty over China virus direction

 BEIJING (AP) — A week after China eased some of the world's strictest COVID-19 containment measures, uncertainty remains over the direction of the pandemic in the world's most populous nation.

-While there are no indications of the massive case surge some had feared, the government says it is now essentially impossible to get an accurate picture of the actual numbers nationwide.
+While there are no official indications yet of the massive surge of critically ill patients some had feared, informal surveys and social media posts suggest huge numbers of people are being infected.
+The government says it is now essentially impossible to get an accurate picture of the actual numbers nationwide.

-In Beijing and elsewhere, pharmacies are running out of medications and testing kits and many hospital staff are staying home.
+In Beijing and elsewhere, pharmacies are running out of medications and testing kits.
+Some hospital staff are staying home, while others are back to work after being infected.

-Downtown Beijing was largely empty on Thursday and those businesses and restaurants that remained open or had not cut back radically on operating hours saw few customers.
+Downtown Beijing was largely empty Thursday and those businesses and restaurants that remained open or had not cut back radically on operating hours saw few customers.
+Many of those sick stayed at home, while others avoided venturing out to avoid getting infected.

-Some lines formed outside pharmacies and fever clinics — the number of which has more than tripled in Beijing to over 300 despite government appeals for those with mild symptoms to recuperate at home without taxing health resources.
+Some lines formed outside pharmacies and fever clinics — the number of which has more than tripled in Beijing to over 300.
+The government is appealing to those with mild symptoms to recuperate at home to avoid straining health resources.

+Fever clinics visited by AP journalists were generally calm and orderly, with few indications of overcrowding.
+A children's hospital had 50 or 60 people waiting in line Wednesday afternoon, but three others had shorter queues.
+At one clinic in southern Beijing, a few elderly patients were put on IV drips, and one was inhaling pressurized oxygen.

-China’s “zero-COVID” policy of lockdowns, quarantines and mandatory testing was blamed for throttling the economy and creating massive societal stress, and the effect of the Dec.
-7 relaxation of measures has yet to come into focus.
+China’s “zero-COVID” policy of lockdowns, quarantines and mandatory testing was blamed for hindering the economy and creating massive societal stress, and though the Dec.
+7 relaxation of measures has allowed more avenues for the coronavirus' spread across the country, the full effects have yet to come into focus.

 Elsewhere in the economy, the news has been mixed.
 The National Bureau of Statistics on Thursday said China’s value-added industrial output rose a modest 2.2% year-on-year.